GetRighhttt/RetrofitCRUDGuide/README.md

 - Wire
 - Simple XML

+### Concurrency
+- Running multiple tasks simultaneously using one core processing Unit
+- #### Asychrhonous - when those tasks run and do not block another thread from running i.e freeing up the main thread for its tasks/suspension - Android typically refreshes at 60 FPS.
+In order not to block the main thread, heavy work must be completed on a background thread, then sent back to main thread to update the UI.

+### Coroutines
+- The standard approach to concurrency and asynchronous programming in Android which focuses on suspending threads until work is finished, then continuing and resuming when finished.

 ### Internet Protocol Suite
 - Set of communication protocols that specifies how data should be packaged, addresed, routed, and received.
 - Called TCP/IP model